 Graduate & Continuing Studies

-Graduate students at Delta State have a number of funding opportunities including fellowships, scholarships, loans, and Graduate Assistantships.
-Students may qualify for financial assistance through the university’s Financial Aid Office after completing the Free Application for Federal Student Aid (FAFSA).
+Graduate students at Delta State have a number of funding opportunities including, but not limited to: fellowships, scholarships, loans, and Graduate Assistantships.
+Students may qualify for financial assistance through the university’s Office of Student Financial Assistance after completing the Free Application for Federal Student Aid (FAFSA).